Yousuf-95/typescriptCourse/notes.md

 ```

 ### Enum type
-An enum is a way to organize a collection of related values.
+An <code>enum</code> is a way to organize a collection of related values.
 For example, we can store employee designations:
 ```TS
 enum designations {